Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/base/struts/range.md

 As you might have mentioned µcad ranges differ from ranges in other languages (like Rust):
 They include the end value - in Rust you would have to write `[-1..=1]` to achieve the same if you write `[-1..1]` in µcad.

-At this point, we are almost finished with the base.
-We just have to find a way to combine frame and structs.